Corbin/Hanner: Early 1980s: As the Corbin/Hanner Band

-1990–2014: Reunion
+1989–2014: Reuinon as Corbin/Hanner

 At the end of the 1980s, producer and music executive Harold Shedd had become president of Mercury Records's Nashville division.
 As he was a fan of their music, he contacted the two in March 1989 and asked them to reunite as a duo and sign with the label.
 Renaming themselves as Corbin/Hanner, they signed with Mercury Nashville in 1989.
 That same year, the Oak Ridge Boys had a hit single with "An American Family", a song written by Corbin.
 After signing with Mercury, Corbin/Hanner released the studio album Black and White Photograph in 1990.
-Black and White Photograph accounted for two singles on the Billboard country music charts in "Work Song" and "Concrete Cowboy", both written by Corbin.
+Black and White Photograph accounted for two singles on the Billboard country music charts: "Work Song" and "Concrete Cowboy", both written by Corbin.
 They had previously recorded "Work Song" as a demo when they attempted to sign to Columbia Records in the 1970s, and again for Alfa in the 1980s.
 Prior to its inclusion the Mercury album, Pake McEntire had also recorded the song.
 "Work Song" was also the act's first music video.
 "One More Night" was the album's third single.
-Shedd also assisted the duo in producing the album, which consisted of five songs written by Corbin and five by Hanner.
+Shedd assisted the duo in producing the album, which consisted of five songs written by Corbin and five by Hanner.
 The album's title came from a lyric in the closing track, "Scooter, Michael, Danny, and Me."
-Both members also played guitar and synthesizer on the album, while Hanner also contributed on mandolin.
+Both members played guitar and synthesizer on the album, while Hanner also contributed on mandolin.
 Other musicians included drummer Owen Hale, pianist Matt Rollings, and guitarists Brent Mason and John Willis.
-While no longer a member of the act, Paxton also contributed backing vocals.
+Paxton also contributed backing vocals.
 Hurst thought the project had a "rock-oriented sound" and strong lyrics, highlighting those of the singles and "Scooter, Michael, Danny, and Me" in particular.
 The duo returned to touring in 1991 with a backing band that included Paxton on bass guitar and vocals, along with guitarist Zane Baxter, keyboardist Catherine Styron, and drummer Steve Turner.
 Their first concerts in the Pittsburgh area as Corbin/Hanner were sold out.